-Garmin have a payments feature on the watch called Garmin Pay, but unfortunately the list of supported banks leaves quite a lot to be desired.
+Garmin has a payments feature on the watch called Garmin Pay, but unfortunately, the list of supported banks leaves quite a lot to be desired.
 I had accepted that my bank wasn't going to work with Garmin Pay, and that was that.
 Or was it...

 Which banks support Garmin Pay?

 The list of supported banks for Garmin Pay in the UK is pretty disappointing.